chtoucas/Narvalo.NET/docs/engineering/new-project.md

 ### Test project

-To create a test project use the "Unit Test Project" template from Visual Studio.
+To create a test project use the "Class Library" template from Visual Studio.
 Add the following content to you local customization property file `{AssemblyName}.props`:
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>